Drought Tolerant Landscaping | Los Angeles

-A drought tolerant garden saves water, money, and maintenance labor.
-It’s better for the environment, reduces energy consumption, and can protect against wildfires, irrosion and a lot more.
+A drought tolerant saves water and maintenance labor.
+It’s good for the environment, reduce energy, and can protect against wildfires, irrosion and more.

 Whether it’s a residential or commercial project or a public property, RotoTillerGuy offers California native and drought-tolerant designs (also known as Xeriscape), re-vegetation and restoration landscape designs, Eco-friendly irrigation and water retention systems as well as landscape management and maintenance advice.